Pulasthi Gunaratne

-Pulasthi Waruna Gunaratne (born 27 September 1973), known as Pulasthi Gunaratne, is a Sri Lankan former cricketer.
+Pulasthi Waruna Gunaratne (born 27 September 1973), is a Sri Lankan former cricketer.
 He is a right-handed batsman and a right-arm medium-fast bowler.

 Playing career

-Already an experienced player at the time of his Sri Lanka debut in 2002, Gunaratne started playing for Bloomfield in 1993.
+Gunaratne did not make his international debut until 2002 despite beginning his first-class career back in 1994.
+An experienced first-class cricketer at the time of his Sri Lanka debut (against Bangladesh in August 2002), Gunaratne started playing for Bloomfield as early as 1993.
 A tricksy seam bowler, Gunaratne is also a skillful batsman.
-He participated in the 2003 World Cup.
+He participated in the 2003 World Cup and retired later that year.